shrinerb/shrine/doc/metadata.md

 | `mime_type` | extracted from `io.content_type`                   |
 | `size`      | extracted from `io.size`                           |

-You can access extracted metadata in two ways:
+You can access extracted metadata in three ways:

 ```rb
 # via methods (if they're defined)